 Cyber-Physical Systems or “smart” systems are co-engineered interacting networks of physical and computational components.
-These systems are at the heart of our critical infrastructure and form the basis of our future smart services.
-These promise increased efficiency and interaction between computer networks and the physical world enabling advances that improve the quality of life, including advances such as in personalized health care, emergency response, traffic flow management, and the electric power generation and delivery.
+These systems will provide the foundation of our critical infrastructure, form the basis of emerging and future smart services, and improve our quality of life in many areas.
+Cyber-physical systems will bring advances in personalized health care, emergency response, traffic flow management, and electric power generation and delivery, as well as in many other areas now just being envisioned.
+Other phrases that you might hear when discussing these and related CPS technologies include:

-NIST Cyber-Physical Systems Public Working Group (CPS PWG), which has been launched to bring together experts to help define and shape key aspects of CPS to accelerate its development and implementation within multiple sectors of our economy.
-The first CPS PWG face-to-face meeting (live link to webpage http://www.nist.gov/cps/cps-pwg-workshop.cfm ) was held on August 11-12, 2014, and subgroups are continuing to meet virtually on a bi-weekly basis.
+The Cyber-Physical Systems Public Working Group (CPS PWG), formed by NIST in 2014, brings together experts to help define and shape key aspects of CPS to accelerate its development and implementation within multiple sectors of our economy.
+Through its five subgroups, the CPS PWG is preparing a CPS Framework.

 Director, Smart Grid and Cyber-Physical Systems Program Office